 AMST 115 Introduction to American Studies

-CLAS 228 Roman Republic (not offered in 2012-2013)
+CLAS 228 Roman Republic (Not offered in 2013-2014)

-ECON 232 American Economic History: A Cliometric Approach
+ECON 232 American Economic History: A Cliometric Approach (Not offered in 2013-2014)

 ECON 233 European Economic History

-RELG 140 Religion and American Culture (not offered in 2012-2013)
+RELG 140 Religion and American Culture

 HIST 100.
 American Antebellum Slavery: History and Historians This seminar focuses on the nature of the antebellum slave experience as one of the great debates in American historiography.
 The course begins with Ulrich Bonnell Phillips's controversial 1918 interpretation and moves to selected major revisionist studies from the late 1950s through the 1990s that incorporate fresh scholarship on women, culture, and economics.
 There is emphasis on sharpening critical thinking and writing skills.
-6 cr., WR; AI, WR1, FallH.
+6 cr., AI, WR1, FallH.
 Williams

 HIST 121.
 Rethinking the American Experience: American Social History, 1865-1945 This course offers a survey of the American experience from the end of the Civil War through World War II.
 Although we will cover a large number of major historical developments--including Reconstruction, the Progressive movement, World War I, the Great Depression, the New Deal and World War II--the course will seek to emphasize the various beliefs, values, and understanding that informed Americans' choices throughout these periods.
 In countless ways, the legacy of their lives continues to shape ours today, and so we will seek to understand the connections (and sometimes the disconnections) between Americans past and present.
-6 cr., HU; HI, SpringH.
-Williams
+6 cr., HU; HI, Not offered in 2013-2014.

 HIST 125.
 African American History I This survey begins with the pre-enslavement history of African Americans in West Africa.
 It proceeds to the transition of the slave from an African to an African American either directly or indirectly through the institution of slavery until 1865.
 Special attention will be given to black female activists, organizations, and philosophies proposing solutions to the African-American and Euro-American dilemma in the antebellum period.
-6 cr., HU, RAD; HI, IDS, Offered in alternate years.
+6 cr., HU, WR, RAD; HI, WR2, IDS, Offered in alternate years.
 FallH.
 Williams

 HIST 126.
 African American History II The transition from slavery to freedom; the post-Reconstruction erosion of civil rights and the ascendancy of Booker T. Washington; protest organizations and mass migration before and during World War I; the postwar resurgence of black nationalism; African Americans in the Great Depression and World War II; roots of the modern Civil Rights movement, and black female activism.
 6 cr., HU, WR, RAD; HI, WR2, WinterH.
 Williams